-The Department of Communication is relaunching the Center for Communication and Civic Engagement as the Center for Journalism, Media and Democracy (CJMD).
+In October 2020, the Department of Communication relaunched the Center for Communication and Civic Engagement as the Center for Journalism, Media and Democracy (CJMD).
 The relaunch reflects significant shifts over recent decades in media and politics and evolving efforts to understand contemporary democracy as it is being shaped by digital-era communication cultures, tools, platforms, policies and practices.

-The new Center will mark its inauguration by hosting “Media and Politics in the US Presidential Election: A Virtual Roundtable,” on October 28, 2020, at Noon (PST).
+The new Center marked its inauguration by hosting “Media and Politics in the US Presidential Election: A Virtual Roundtable.”

 - The link between eroding trust in institutions and our increasingly dysfunctional media landscape

 - The role journalism plays among polarized electorates